 Take your scraps of wood and drill a hole just large enough for your skewer to fit in.
 My skewers ended up being 3/8″ in diameter.
 I painted my skewer and wood together, but if you want to be able to pull it out to store it, paint them separately.
-Now all you have to do is slide your tree onto the stand.
+Now, all you have to do is slide your tree onto the stand.
 Using a skewer instead of a dowel makes it much easier to slide it on through the stuffing because of the pointy end.
-You can adjust the height of the tree by sliding it higher or lower on the skewer- if you want them even shorter you can cut your skewers.
+Adjust the height of the tree by sliding it higher or lower on the skewer- if you want them even shorter you can cut your skewers.

 These trees are so much fun to make!
 With a few supplies and a bit of time you will find yourself with a new addition to your holiday decor you will love.

 If you want to keep the ball rolling and make even more simple holiday decorations, you can find my super easy black and white shadow box, with paper trees here.
 And my Simple Christmas Banner is another fun afternoon project you will love!